raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### TFTP_IP
 Optional dotted decimal ip address (e.g. "192.168.1.99") for the TFTP server which overrides the server-ip from the DHCP request.
-This maybe useful on home networks because tftpd-hpa can be used instead of dnsmasq where broadband router is the DHCP server.
+This may be useful on home networks because tftpd-hpa can be used instead of dnsmasq where broadband router is the DHCP server.

 Default: ""
 Version: 2020-04-16